gobitfly/eth2-knowledge-base/glossary.md

   * Ejected: the validator balance fell below a threshold and was kicked out by the network
   * Exited: voluntary exit

+## Block proposer

+A validator which was chosen by the beacon chain to propose the next block.
+There is only one per slot.

 ## Attestations: